-VERDICT / VEGAS Movie Studio 14 Platinum is capable video editing software but falls short when compared to the top programs in our review.
+Verdict / VEGAS Movie Studio Platinum is capable video editing software, but falls short when compared to other programs we evaluated.

-VEGAS Movie Studio 14 Platinum has enough tools and features to make an appearance in our review of the best video editing software.
-It will meet most of the needs of experienced editors and producers, but key omissions of some basic and advanced functionality keep it in the middling portion of our side-by-side comparison chart.
+VEGAS Movie Studio Platinum has enough tools and features to make it a fine choice for video editing software.
+It will meet most of the needs of experienced editors and producers, but key omissions of some basic and advanced functionality make it a middling program.

 VEGAS has a healthy library of titles, transitions and effects to choose from.
 Most editors will be satisfied with the toolset that includes advanced features like the chroma key (green screen), video stabilizer, audio mixer, masking tools, 3D editing and more.
 Some of these tools are easy to find, but others are buried deep within the interface and even knowledgeable editors may have to consult the help section or tutorials to find what they’re looking for.
 But once learned, these tools are useful and powerful and will be invaluable tools that enable editors to craft both simple and complex videos.

-One new feature worthy of note is multi-cam mode.
-This tool allows you to import and synchronize video footage of an event taken from multiple sources.
+One feature worthy of note is multi-cam mode.
+This tool can import and synchronize video footage of an event taken from multiple sources.
 For example, video of a concert, sports game or other event captured on multiple smartphones can be synced and edited into a single video.
 This could previously be accomplished manually, but it is extremely difficult and time consuming, even for veteran editors.
-The multi-cam mode removes all the guesswork and allows you to switch between angles quickly and easily.
+The multi-cam mode removes all the guesswork and switches between angles quickly and easily.

 As useful as its editing array is, VEGAS still has some catching up to do when compared to some of the other programs on our lineup.
 For example, this video editor lacks motion tracking capabilities.
-This would allow you to isolate moving objects and people within a video and apply effects to them as the video progresses.
+This isolates moving objects and people within a video and apply effects to them as the video progresses.
 The program also lacks the ability to manipulate 360-degree video.
-And even though this new tech is still in its infancy, all the award-winning products in our review have tools to work with this type of footage.
+If you need these features, you can find them all in our top pick, CyberLink PowerDirector.

-VEGAS Movie Studio 14 Platinum is both useful and powerful video editing software.
+VEGAS Movie Studio Platinum is both useful and powerful video editing software.
 It has enough tools to fulfil the needs of many video editors.
-But it lacks the cutting-edge features that separate the award-winning programs from the rest of the products in our review of the best video editing software.
+But it lacks the cutting-edge features found in the best video editing software we reviewed.